INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 Exit the containers by entering `Ctrl+c`.

-Lets have another look at Docker's `iptables` handling.
-Within the server Termin window, start a container which publishes its port `5000` to the outside world via the hosts port `5000`:
+Lets have another look at Docker's `iptables` management.
+Within the server Terminal window, start a container which publishes its port `5000` to the outside world via the hosts port `5000`:

 ```bash
 # This is a blocking call.
 Use Ctrl+c to exit.
 docker run --rm -it -p 5000:5000 hsrnetwork/network-ninja nc -l -p 5000
 ```

-Access this port directly from the host via `nc localhost 5000`, send the same message as previouly `Hello World` and once again, hit Enter.
+Access this port directly from the host via `nc localhost 5000` (via another Terminal window), send the same message as previouly (`Hello World`) and once again, hit Enter.
 You should now see the message inside the server Terminal window.

 Finally check whats the magic behind this: